Radial engine: Comparison with inline engines

+A potential disadvantage of radial engines is that having the cylinders exposed to the airflow increases drag considerably.
+The answer was the addition of specially designed cowlings with baffles to force the air between the cylinders.
+The first effective drag-reducing cowling that didn't impair engine cooling was the British Townend ring or "drag ring" which formed a narrow band around the engine covering the cylinder heads, reducing drag.
+The National Advisory Committee for Aeronautics studied the problem, developing the NACA cowling which further reduced drag and improved cooling.
+Nearly all aircraft radial engines since have used NACA-type cowlings.

 While inline liquid-cooled engines continued to be common in new designs until late in World War II, radial engines dominated afterwards until overtaken by jet engines, with the late-war Hawker Sea Fury and Grumman F8F Bearcat, two of the fastest production piston-engined aircraft ever built, using radial engines.

 Hydrolock

 Whenever a radial engine remains shut down for more than a few minutes, oil or fuel may drain into the combustion chambers of the lower cylinders or accumulate in the lower intake pipes, ready to be drawn into the cylinders when the engine starts.
-As the piston approaches TDC of the compression stroke, this liquid, being incompressible, stops piston movement.
+As the piston approaches top dead center (TDC) of the compression stroke, this liquid, being incompressible, stops piston movement.
 Starting or attempting to start the engine in such condition may result in a bent or broken connecting rod.